os4bim/python4revit/README.md

-# revit
-Python scripts for Revit
+# Python scripts for Revit

 This files are used in pyrevit.
 For using in RevitPythonShell just delete this lines :
 ```